Difference Between an Invoice and a Receipt

 Is Invoice Important?

-Invoicing is an incredibly significant for businesses sending the invoice and the client receiving it, especially for small businesses.
-That’s because invoices are a legally binding agreement showing both parties’ consent to the specified price and payment conditions.
+Invoicing is incredibly significant for businesses sending the invoice and the client receiving it, especially for small businesses.
+That’s because invoices are a legally binding agreement showing both party's consent to the specified price and payment conditions.

 Do We Need to Switch to PDF Invoices?

 A PDF invoice is a must-have for businesses.
 PDF stands for Portable Document Format.
 It was created to enable users to open and view documents on whatever platforms (without certain requirements for software programs or operating systems).
 PDF can be supported on any device, which maintains the original format, layout, design, and spacing.
 Even if a file is exported into PDF, all of the mentioned features will not be altered.
 Here are reasons to adopt a PDF invoice:

 Easy Conversion: File conversion between different formats is no longer troublesome.
 Online PDF tools like iLovePDF and SmallPDF are good assistants in dealing with relevant issues.
 Desktop PDF tools, such as Nitro PDF, SwifDoo PDF, or Wondershare PDFelement, are professional PDF management software.
 Converting from images to PDFs, or from MS Word to PDFs, is just a matter of several seconds.
 In a couple of clicks, your files will be ideally exported to PDF.

 File Size Optimization: Honestly, PDF serves as the most favorable format for file archiving.
 For almost every business, keeping track of an order or payment process is an essential part of daily work.
 A pile of files needed for archiving may eventually result in insufficient disk space.
 PDF, unlike other file formats, can be compressed into smaller sizes without compromising the file quality.